-FORSYTH COUNTY, NORTH CAROLINA 2017 - 2018 ADOPTED BUDGET
+FORSYTH COUNTY, NORTH CAROLINA 2018 - 2019 ADOPTED BUDGET

-July 2017
+July 2018

-Dear Chairman Plyler, Vice Chairman Martin, Commisioner El-Amin, Commissioner Kaplan, Commissioner Linville, Commissioner Whisenhunt, and Commissioner Witherspoon:
+Dear Chairman Plyler, Vice Chairman Martin, Commissioner El-Amin, Commissioner Kaplan, Commissioner Linville, Commissioner Whisenhunt, and Commissioner Witherspoon:

-I am pleased to present the FY 2017-2018 Adopted Budget for Forsyth County.
-The Manager's Recommended Budget was presented on May 11th, a Detailed Presentation on the budget was held on May 18th, a Public Hearing was held on May 22nd, and Budget Deliberations were held on May 23rd and May 24th.
-The Budget Ordinance was adopted on May 25, 2017 on a 7-0 vote.
+I am pleased to present the FY 2018-2019 Adopted Budget for Forsyth County.
+The Manager's Recommended Budget was presented on May 24th, a Detailed Presentation on the budget was held on May 31st, a Public Hearing was held on June 4th, and Budget Deliberations were held on June 5th.
+The Budget Ordinance was adopted on June 7, 2018 on a 7-0 vote.
 This document reflects all adjustments made to the Manager's Recommended Budget during budget deliberations and are adopted in the formal Budget Ordinance.
 A summary of these changes are outlined on the next page.

-The Adopted Property Tax Rate for FY 2017-2018 is 72.35¢, which is the revenue-neutral rate plus 2.9¢ for the Public Improvement Bonds Debt Leveling Plan.
-In fact, of the 72.35¢, a total of 7.98¢ is included for Debt Service - 4.51¢ is set aside for the Education Debt Leveling Plans implemented to level out the debt associated with voter approved education bonds from November 2006 and November 2008; 0.57¢ is set aside for the Debt Leveling Plan implemented to level out the debt associated with voter approved library bonds from November 2010; and again, 2.9¢ for the most recent voter approved bonds.
+The Adopted Property Tax Rate for FY 2018-2019 is 72.35¢, which is same rate as the previous fiscal year.
+As you know, the Recommended Budget included a tax increase of 2.3¢ as a Debt Leveling Plan for the proposed Court Facilities.
+During the budget deliberations, the Board decided to give the voters a choice on how to pay for this debt service and will place an Article 46 Sales Tax referendum on the ballot in November.
+If this referendum fails, the tax rate for FY 2020 will more than likely increase to pay for this debt services.
+Of the 72.35¢ Adopted Tax Rate, a total of 7.98¢ is included for Debt Service - 4.51¢ is set aside for the Education Debt Leveling Plans implemented to level out the debt associated with voter approved education bonds from November 2006 and November 2008; 0.57¢ is set aside for the Debt Leveling Plan implemented to level out the debt associated with voter approved library bonds from November 2010; and 2.9¢ for the 2016 Public Improvement Bonds for Winston-Salem/Forsyth County Schools, Forsyth Tech, and Parks.